0xPARC/0xparc-intro-book/src/copy-constraints.typ

 == Copy check

-Moving on to copy-check, let's look at a concrete example where $n=4$.
+Moving on to copy check, let us look at a concrete example where $n=4$.
 Suppose that our copy constraints were
 $ #rbox($a_1$) = #rbox($a_4$) = #rbox($c_4$)
   #h(1em) "and" #h(1em)
   #bbox($b_2$) = #bbox($c_1$). $
-(We've colored and circled the variables that will move around for readability.)
+(We have colored and circled the variables that will move around for readability.)
 So, the copy constraint means we want the following equality of matrices:
 #eqn[
   $